eggeggmaybe/New-to-programming-engineering/README.md

 # New-to-programming-engineering

+The project is to let one experience in software engineering, Python programming and processing data from different sources.
+It's a very good practice for a beginner coder.
+The goal of this project is to generate a html file, a JSON file and a csv file of a company.An simple data analysis (detail is showed below) will be also conducted.

 "HTML Generation.zip":
 In this zip file, "html_generator.py" is used to generate the html which contains products and prices.
 "Product Photos" folder includes the photos used in the html.
 Moreover, "product_details.csv" is just product details.